 For further information please contact the Bursar’s Office.

-With the exception of Art and Music Scholarships (see below) Scholarships are offered solely on entry to the School, except in cases where an existing pupil has entered the School between standard points of entry and has therefore had no previous opportunity to compete for a scholarship.
-The value of the majority of awards is in the region of 10% and in no case exceeds 50% of the fees.
+With the exception of Art, Music and Sport (see below), scholarships are offered solely on entry to the School, except in cases where an existing pupil has entered the School between standard points of entry and has therefore had no previous opportunity to compete for a scholarship.
+The value of the majority of awards are in the region of 10% and in no case exceeds 50% of the fees.

 Academic Scholarships are awarded on the basis of performance in the Entrance Examination.
 No subject-specific Scholarships are available at this level, with the exception of choral scholarships, (see below).